Jojo Lastimosa

 Isabelo "Jojo" Lastimosa Jr. (born March 10, 1964) is a Filipino professional basketball coach and former player.
 He is the team manager for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He played in the PBA for the Purefoods Hotdogs, the Alaska Aces and the Pop Cola Panthers from 1988 to 2002.
-He was also a former member of the Philippines' national basketball team during the 1980s and 1990s.
+He was also a member of the Philippines' national basketball team during the 1980s and 1990s.
 He also played for the University of San Jose–Recoletos in Cebu City.
 He had also a stint with the Ateneo de Manila.
 He is known by the nicknames "Jolas", "Mr. Clutch", "The 4th Quarter Man", and "PBA Jordan" for his deadly perimeter shooting.

 College and amateur career

 Lastimosa was one of the eight rookies of the Blue Eagles basketball team of the Ateneo de Manila University in the UAAP 1981-82 season, After a two-stint with Ateneo, Lastimosa transferred to the University of San Jose–Recoletos in Cebu City.
 In June 1983, he joined elder brother Danny in the power-laden Mama's Love basketball club team.
 It was there where he got his biggest break and exposure, his reentry in the Manila basketball scene via the premier amateur league (PABL).
 In this league, he was able to showcase his skills in basketball.

 In a short span of time, Lastimosa won MVP honors while playing for Mama's Love in the first conference of the 1985 PABL season.
 The following year, he became teammates with Samboy Lim and they led the Lhuillier Jewelers to the championship of the PABL's first conference.
 He spent his last two years in the amateur league with the Jewelers of coach Yayoy Alcoseba although he was a borrowed player when RFM-Swifts won their first PABL title in the 1987 International Invitational Cup and was voted Most Outstanding Player of the tournament, besting former national teammate Alvin Patrimonio.